How do I register to vote?

 What happens after I send in the postcard application?

-You will receive a yellow and white (the color for 2012 - 2013) voter certificate in the mail.
+You will receive an blue and white (the color for 2016 - 2017) voter certificate in the mail.
 Be sure that all your information is correct.
 (If there is a mistake, immediately make corrections and return it to the registrar.
 You will receive a color coded certificate every two years.
 Present this certificate at the polling place on election day.

 What do I do if I move somewhere within the county?